masaya2311/furima-29377/README.md

 | user | references | null: false, foreign_key: true |

 ### Association
-- belongs_to :users
+- belongs_to :user
-- has_one :purchasers
+- has_one :purchaser
 - has_one_attached :image

 ## purchasers テーブル